Upgrading to the commercial version

 If the cCluster Optimizer is deployed using

-, execute the following command:helm upgrade demo cluster-optimizer/cluster-optimizer -f values.yaml --namespace wiseinf-system
+helm, execute the following command:helm upgrade demo cluster-optimizer/cluster-optimizer -f values.yaml --namespace wiseinf-system

 -